UCD-CCI/Underserved/README.md

 ### CNAME Records (Alternative)

-If your organisation does not permit wildcard DNS entries, manually configured CNAME records for each service will suffice.
+If your organisation does not permit wildcard DNS entries, manually configure CNAME records for each service.

 **DNS Record Example:**
 ```